HISPlayer/UnityVisionOS-SDK/setup-guide.md

 ### Install the PolySpatial Unity package

 Open the window **Window > Package Manager located in the upper side of the screen > Click on '+' > Add package by name** and write **com.unity.polyspatial** in the box and wait until the package is installed.

-This package is necessary for using the [Mixed Reality](/mr-mode.md) mode.
+Please, after installing the package refer to [Mixed Reality](/mr-mode.md) to know how to use HISPlayer SDK within this mode.

 <p align="center">
 <img width=35% alt="image" src="https://github.com/HISPlayer/UnityVisionOS-SDK/assets/47497948/bb06febd-a942-4948-835d-5a6fe23e911a">